-- 19. Pursuant to section 38.12 of the Police Act, the IIO will produce an annual report and provide a copy to the Attorney General by May 31 of each year.
-The annual report will include statistical information related to investigations and other administrative and operational matters, as specified within section 38.12. - 20.
+- 20. Pursuant to section 38.12 of the Police Act, the IIO will produce an annual report and provide a copy to the Attorney General or their delegate by May 31 of each year.
+The annual report will include statistical information related to investigations and other administrative and operational matters, as specified within section 38.12. - 21.
 The IIO may produce other public reports including an aggregate analysis of a specific type of investigation.